Find Peer-Reviewed Articles Old

 EBSCOhost.
 Full text for more than 4,500 scholarly social sciences, humanities, general science, education and multi-cultural journals.
 3,700+ are peer-reviewed.

 - Full text of over 1000 scholarly journals in the arts and sciences, from their earliest issues up to 3-5 years ago.
 Does not include current issues of the journals.
-A video tutorial on how to search JSTOR is available.

 - EBSCOhost.
 Start here if you are looking for scholarly (peer-reviewed) psychology articles.
 PsycINFO is the single most comprehensive psychology article collection.
 Full-text articles from PsycARTICLES are included here.